iTwin/itwinjs-core/docs/bis/fundamentals/intro/bis-organization.md

   - New BIS schemas, with one-way conversion to BIS in mind, but not intended for editing (native format).
 - *Grade C*: Legacy schema with software-discoverable semantics, intelligently converted to follow relevant BIS rules and patterns.
 - *Grade D*: Legacy schema with minimim or no software-discoverable semantics, typically auto-converted, following basic BIS rules and patterns.

-A BIS schema shall advertise its author's intended layer and grade for it by applying the `SchemaInfo` `BisCustomAttribute`.

 ---
 | Next: [Fabric of the Universe](./fabric-of-the-universe.md)